pauldotknopf/pauldotknopf.github.io/posts/2018-11-09-give-ubuntu-darch-a-quick-ride-in-a-virtual-machine.md

 Boot into the Debian install and login with the user "darch" and password "darch".

 In your home directory is an ```example-recipes``` directory.
-Within this directory is some example recipes (go figure) to build and boot an Ubuntu image.
+Within this directory are some example recipes (go figure) to build and boot an Ubuntu image.
 Take a look at the commands in the ```./build``` script.
 These are the essential commands to build your Ubuntu image.

 ```bash
 # Pull down our base ubuntu image.